Icosidodecahedron: Properties

-Orthogonal projections

-The icosidodecahedron has four special orthogonal projections, centered on a vertex, an edge, a triangular face, and a pentagonal face.
-The last two correspond to the A2 and H2 Coxeter planes.

-Surface area and volume

-The surface area A and the volume V of the icosidodecahedron of edge length a are:

-Spherical tiling

-The icosidodecahedron can also be represented as a spherical tiling, and projected onto the plane via a stereographic projection.
-This projection is conformal, preserving angles but not areas or lengths.
-Straight lines on the sphere are projected as circular arcs on the plane.

 Related polytopes

 The icosidodecahedron is a rectified dodecahedron and also a rectified icosahedron, existing as the full-edge truncation between these regular solids.

 The icosidodecahedron contains 12 pentagons of the dodecahedron and 20 triangles of the icosahedron:

 The icosidodecahedron exists in a sequence of symmetries of quasiregular polyhedra and tilings with vertex configurations (3.n)2, progressing from tilings of the sphere to the Euclidean plane and into the hyperbolic plane.
 With orbifold notation symmetry of *n32 all of these tilings are wythoff construction within a fundamental domain of symmetry, with generator points at the right angle corner of the domain.

-Dissection

-The icosidodecahedron is related to the Johnson solid called a pentagonal orthobirotunda created by two pentagonal rotundae connected as mirror images.
-The icosidodecahedron can therefore be called a pentagonal gyrobirotunda with the gyration between top and bottom halves.

 Related polyhedra

 The truncated cube can be turned into an icosidodecahedron by dividing the octagons into two pentagons and two triangles.
 It has pyritohedral symmetry.

 Eight uniform star polyhedra share the same vertex arrangement.
 Of these, two also share the same edge arrangement: the small icosihemidodecahedron (having the triangular faces in common), and the small dodecahemidodecahedron (having the pentagonal faces in common).
 The vertex arrangement is also shared with the compounds of five octahedra and of five tetrahemihexahedra.